parksw3/fitode/vignettes/reviewer-comments.md

 2. While fitode is presented as a user-friendly tool tailored for epidemiologists, a systematic comparison with existing methods available in platforms like MATLAB or Berkeley Madonna is missing.
 Each of these tools has its strengths and limitations which could significantly influence user choice depending on their specific needs.
 For instance, MATLAB offers a broad range of built-in functions for optimization and model fitting along with high computational power, but it may not be as accessible due to licensing costs.
 On the other hand, Berkeley Madonna is known for its ease of use and speed in running complex dynamic models but might lack some of the advanced statistical tools provided by R. The authors should elaborate on the comparative advantages of fitode, possibly in terms of its ease of integration with other statistical methods in R, its specific utility for epidemiological models, or any unique features that address the nuances of fitting disease transmission models to data.

+**Not done.
+I don't think a "systematic comparison" is worth it, but we could try to say something brief.
+Looked at Berkeley Madonna; it does have a 'curve fitting' option, but there's almost nothing in the docs about what it's actually doing ...** See @Marc+2020, also https://github.com/topics/epidemiology?l=matlab